bufbuild-ru/docs/docs/lint/rules/index.md

 service BazService {}
 ```

 Service names inherently end up having a lot of overlap with package names, and service naming often ends up inconsistent as a result across a larger Protobuf schema.
-Enforcing a consistent suffix takes away some of this inconsistency.The suffix is [configurable](../overview/).
+Enforcing a consistent suffix takes away some of this inconsistency.

+The suffix is [configurable](../overview/).
 For example, if you have this configuration in your `buf.yaml`:

 ::: info buf.yaml